How to Make an iOS App For Your Business? [CHECKLIST]

 iOS App Development: Launch

-You are almost good to go, just a few final touches:
+Congratulations!
+As we are finishing our story about how to make an iOS app, you are almost good to go, just a few final touches:

 Package up your project, go to App Store Connect, and submit your application to be reviewed by Apple.
 Don’t forget to add a short yet enticing description along with 2-3 screenshots demonstrating your app’s superpowers.